NastyaRush/tbd-workshop-1/README-phase-2a.md

          ```
       replace repo with your fork.
 Next checkout to 'notebook' branch.

-    c) after running first cells your fork of `tbd-tpc-di` repository will be cloned into Vertex AI  enviroment (see git folder).
+    ✅c) after running first cells your fork of `tbd-tpc-di` repository will be cloned into Vertex AI  enviroment (see git folder).

-    d) take a look on `git/tbd-tpc-di/profiles.yaml`.
+    ✅d) take a look on `git/tbd-tpc-di/profiles.yaml`.
 This file includes Spark parameters that can be changed if you need to increase the number of executors and
   ```
    server_side_parameters:
        "spark.driver.memory": "2g"